gilesknap/mciwb/docs/how-to/wsl2.rst

 installed as part
 of the Docker Desktop install that was done in `docker`.

+To make sure the correct version of WSL2 is installed you can open a CMD window in Administrator  mode and run the following commands:

+    wsl --install
+    wsl --set-version Ubuntu-22.04 2

 WSL2 is a Linux distribution that runs inside of Windows.
 It allows us to make the tutorials look exactly the same for Windows, Linux and MacOS.
 The linux command line in Ubuntu Linux inside WSL2 is called ``bash`` and